Skip to content

 Several surgical options may be explored depending on the severity of the endometriosis:

-• Laparoscopic surgery: This is a minimally invasive surgery used to remove the endometrial tissue.
-A doctor will make a small incision in the abdomen and insert a laparoscope through the incision.
-With the help of the laparoscope, the doctor can see into the pelvic area and remove the endometrial growth without damaging the healthy tissue.
+• Laparoscopic surgery: This is a minimally invasive surgery used to confirm the diagnosis of endometriosis and to remove the endometrial tissue that has spread outside of the uterus.
+An OB/GYN specialist will make a small incision in the abdomen and insert a laparoscope through the incision.
+With the help of the laparoscope, the doctor can see into the pelvic area and remove the endometrial growths with low risk of damaging the healthy tissue.

-• Laparotomy: This is a more invasive surgical treatment of endometriosis that involves a surgical incision into the abdominal cavity to remove the endometrial tissue.
+• Laparotomy: This is a somewhat more invasive surgical treatment of endometriosis that involves a larger incision into the abdominal cavity to remove the endometrial tissue.

-• Hysterectomy: This is complete removal of the uterus and ovaries.
+• Hysterectomy with oophorectomy: This is complete removal of the uterus and ovaries.

 Endometriosis medication